tombensve/NS-Toolbox/Groovy-POM-Starter/README.md

 # Groovy-POM-Starter

-This folder contains 2 pom.xml files, as .txt files to not confuse maven.
+This folder contains 2 pom.xml files.
 These can be copied, pasted, and renamed to use for building Groovy code.

 **Note** that these are for me, contains personal config!
 Anyone else that might find them useful can copy and modify them.